Consultancy and Impact

 You can read the full report here.

-The landscape is changing and we want to be sure that you feel supported to take the steps you need to respond to the opportunity to increase reach, relevance and impact.
+Take A Part are committed to more community engagement in the cultural sector and more community-led cultural projects.
+We want to be sure that you feel supported to take the steps you need to respond to the opportunity to increase reach, relevance and impact.

 What Our Clients Say